PSHAN appoints Tinuola Akinbolagbe new CEO

 The Private Sector Health Alliance of Nigeria (PSHAN) has announced the appointment of Dr.Tinuola Akinbolagbe as the Chief Executive Officer.

-Also, Alhaji Aliko and Jim Ovia also endorsed her appointment, stressing that her level of experience would boost the universal health coverage in the country.
+Alhaji Aliko Dangote and Jim Ovia also endorsed her appointment, stressing that her level of experience would boost the universal health coverage in the country.

 As a not-for-profit, business-led organization founded to improve Nigeria’s healthcare system by providing accessible, affordable, and first-rate healthcare solutions to everyday Nigerians, PSHAN has been at the fore front of collaboration with the domestic and international development community to address inequities in access to healthcare services in Nigeria.
 This includes partnerships with The Global Alliance for Vaccines and Immunizations (GAVI) and the Bill and Melinda Gates Foundation.